Convenient spins for an inconvenient truth?

 Q. There's a lot of debate right now over the best way to communicate about global warming and get people motivated.
 Do you scare people or give them hope?
 What's the right mix?

 A. I think the answer to that depends on where your audience's head is.
 In the United States of America, unfortunately we still live in a bubble of unreality.
 And the Category 5 denial is an enormous obstacle to any discussion of solutions.
 Nobody is interested in solutions if they don't think there's a problem.
+Given that starting point, I believe it is appropriate to have an over-representation of factual presentations on how dangerous it is, as a predicate for opening up the audience to listen to what the solutions are, and how hopeful it is that we are going to solve this crisis.

 Over time that mix will change.
 As the country comes to more accept the reality of the crisis, there's going to be much more receptivity to a full-blown discussion of the solutions.

-(read the interview /
+(read the interview /here/)

 Now, that is a true political leader talking!
 If you want to get the truth across, the best way is to lie a bit.
 It is as simple as that.
 How big that lie should be?
 Well, that depends on how prepared or unprepared the crowd you think it is, I guess.
 If they are not yet ready to face reality it is your political responsibility to push the borders of reality till they fit your propaganda.
 And when the crowd is prepared enough… well, then you need some “over-representation of factual presentations” to reassure them about the importance of the Cause.
 That’s my advice, in any case, to the gores and the dubbyas out there.